Healing Leaky Gut with Fasting and Liquid Nutrition

 Having a history of antibiotic use increases your chances of suffering from leaky gut by lowering the population of beneficial microbes in the gut.
 In fact, antibiotic use is associated with long-term cognitive impairment, potentially due to a dual compromising of the gut and blood-brain barriers (4, 5).

 Taking past antibiotic use into account when healing leaky gut is important.
-Running a lab to assess the current microbial makeup of your digestive tract can very beneficial in determining if this is a leaky gut stressor.
+Running a lab to assess the current microbial makeup of your digestive tract can be very beneficial in determining if this is a leaky gut stressor.

 healing leaky gut